ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

-The architecture recognizes that there are different networks currently in operation and evolving, and that in many cases the interior technical constructs in these networks maybe incompatible with one another.
+The architecture recognizes that there are different networks currently in operation and evolving, and that in many cases the interior technical constructs in these networks may be incompatible with one another.

 The architecture therefore assumes that in addition